Cine Las Americas International Film Festival: Annual film festival

 In 2023, Cine Las Americas International Film Festival completed its 25th year.
 The Cine Las Americas International Film festival began in 1997 as a Cuban film retrospective sponsored by the Mexic-Arte Museum in Austin, Texas.
 While programming the initial event, the organizers realized that although Austin was building its reputation as an important city for producing and showcasing independent film, films made by and about Latines were largely absent from the community's cultural landscape.

 In 2003, the festival extended its program to include indigenous work from the Americas, as well as established competitive sections granting juried and audience awards.

 Emergencia Youth Program

-The Emergencia Youth Film Program is a special competitive section of the film festival showcasing works by rising filmmakers from the USA and abroad who are 19 years old or younger.
+The Emergencia Youth Film Program is a special competitive section of the film festival showcasing works by rising filmmakers from the US and abroad who are 19 years old or younger.
 After receiving entries from around the country, the program then previews the films, grants awards for the best work, and then produces a day of free screenings within the context of the festival.

 The program emerged from a school district partnership with Austin Independent School District (AISD) and Johnston High School in East Austin, where Cine Las Americas implemented educational and mentoring programs to support the District's Dropout Prevention Campaign.
 During this time the organization offered the school's students hands-on bilingual opportunities in multimedia production, event production, and non-profit organization management.